Mikkel Kirkeskov: AGF

 Kirkeskov was born in Aarhus, Denmark, and started playing football for VRI before joining the youth ranks of the city's main team, AGF in 2005.
 He was promoted to their first team in the spring of 2009.
 He made his league debut for AGF in the second tier of Danish football in a 3–0 away victory against FC Fredericia on 7 November 2010, replacing Adam Eckersley at half-time.
 After the winter break, Kirkeskov made more appearances and the club reached promotion back to the Danish Superliga towards the end of the season.
 He made his debut in the top tier on 15 August 2011 in a 1–1 away draw against Silkeborg IF, coming off the bench in the 80th minute for Stephan Petersen.
 In his first season in the Superliga, Kirkeskov made 16 games.

 Aalesund

 Kirkeskov moved to Tippeligaen side Aalesunds FK in January 2016.

 Piast Gliwice

 On 15 February 2018, Kirkeskov joined Polish Ekstraklasa club Piast Gliwice.

 Holstein Kiel

 In December 2020 it was announced Kirkeskov would move to 2.
-Bundesliga club Holstein Kiel for the second half of the 2020–21 season on a contract until summer 2023.
+Bundesliga club Holstein Kiel for the second half of the 2020–21 season on a contract until the summer of 2023.

+Zagłębie Lubin

+On 31 July 2023, Kirkeskov returned to Poland as a free agent, joining Ekstraklasa side Zagłębie Lubin on a two-year deal.
+He made nine appearances before terminating his contract by mutual consent and forfeiting the remainder of his salary on 18 January 2024, citing personal reasons.

+Second stint at Holstein Kiel

+Kirkeskov returned to former club Holstein Kiel in January 2024, having agreed a contract until the end of June.

+Preußen Münster

+On 14 June 2024, Kirkeskov moved to Preußen Münster, recently promoted to 2.
+Bundesliga.